 6. And a few short stories for anthologies I was invited to write for.

 7. And it’s the method I use for editing the Bobby’s Diner series which got picked up again and revitalized by a new publisher

 If you want to know what makes me tick, it can be summed up with this one quote from A Sand County Almanac, “There are some who can live without wild things, and some who cannot.” ―Aldo Leopold.

 Honestly, I cannot live without wild things, be they flora or fauna.
 In a nutshell, that’s why I moved away from Phoenix and to an island.
 Here, I can spot a rare wayward doe or buck in the earliest morning or later in the evening.
 Deer tend to be shy when they don’t know you.
-After time, though, while gardening or landscaping or simply hanging outside, more deer started to show up.
+After time, though, while gardening or landscaping or tramping through the woods at dusk, more deer started to show up, started to accept me.
 They would eat trimmings, nibble on branches, or newly-planted foliage.
 I know.
 I remember once, after planting two young cherry trees I went inside.
 When I glanced out to view my handiwork, a buck was standing under the tree.
 It reared up and, balancing on his back legs, ate the tenderest of cherry limbs near the top.
 I said, “Well, that was an expensive lunch.”
 But that's how it is here.
 I live among wild things.
 Not the other way around.

 Susan's Memberships Include: PENAmerica, the International Thriller Writers, the Mystery Writers of America, the Women's Fiction Writers Association, and the Pacific Northwest Writers Association.